 Since then, public land ranchers have been able to use EQIP assistance to help fund the cost of implementing improved livestock management plans.
 Tens of millions of dollars in EQIP funds have been given out to public land ranchers across the West.
 Most of the money has been spent to build livestock waters and fences to maintain or increase livestock numbers, despite the fact that the words “environmental quality” are in the program’s title.
 One of the most popular uses of EQIP money has been to build new livestock watering sites in little-used upland areas and claim they’re protecting riparian areas because they’re drawing cattle away from streams.
 There’s no evidence, however, that these upland waters draw enough cattle away from the streams to adequately protect them, unless the streams are also fenced off.
 Also, these new waters often bring livestock to dry upland areas that were rarely grazed before, sometimes creating new problems.

 But the low grazing fee and the EQIP financial assistance aren’t the only subsidies provided to public land ranchers.
 In fact, there might be too many for anybody to know them all.
 But they include the millions the USDA’s Animal Services spends to kill predators and “pest” animals for ranchers.
 And the Environmental Protection Agency funds grants to reduce nonpoint source water pollution that ranchers can use to temporarily convert woody ecosystems to grasslands which provide more forage for cattle.
 The BLM has spent millions through its Healthy Lands Initiative for similar projects.
 These vegetative manipulations are justified by calling them watershed improvement projects.
 There’s also the USDA’s Livestock Forage Disaster Program that doles out feed assistance payments to ranchers during drought – even when they graze their livestock in a desert.
 Ranchers can also receive drought compensation payments by buying highly subsidized crop insurance policies from the USDA’s Noninsured Crop Disaster Assistance Program (NAP).
-And the 2018 Farm Bill created the USDA’s Livestock Indemnity Program (LIP), which provides payments to ranchers for livestock deaths caused by predators (endangered wolves) reintroduced into the wild by the federal government, along with several other mortality causes.

 The myriad of federal agricultural subsidies obviously creates opportunities for abuse.
 In response to a drought in Arizona, for example, NRCS State Conservationist Michael Somerville disbursed more than $11 million in 1999 to over 300 Arizona ranchers from the Emergency Watershed Protection (EWP) Program.
 The USDA’s Auditor General responded to a whistleblower complaint and conducted an audit which found the complaint was correct and the NRCS state office’s documentation was not “adequate to support the implementation of the EWP.”
 The ranchers, however, got to keep the money.
 (Recipients of Federal social welfare programs are required to payback all overpayments they receive – even when they are caused by agency errors.)